An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Numerical Evaluation

+In Scenario B we observe a significant difference between the LMMSE BP-MF algorithms with known and robust PDP.
+To explain this difference observe in Fig. \ref{fig:chan} that most of the mass of the PDP is located at small delays.
+This significantly deviates from the evenly distributed mass on $[0, T_|CP|)$ that underlies the robust PDP assumption.

-We conjecture that the error floor observed for Turbo-GAMP in high SNR is caused by the restriction of the delays to the sample-spaced grid in its design.
-If the delays are generated to be located on such a grid, the performance of Turbo-GAMP is very close to that of the oracle channel estimator (not shown here).
-We have also investigated a version of Turbo-GAMP with the small-tap coefficient variance set to $0$ and noted that it does not yield better performance than the version of Turbo-GAMP shown here.
+In both Fig.~\ref{fig:snr_uma_nlos} and Fig.~\ref{fig:snr_ieee} an error floor is observed for Turbo-GAMP at high SNR. \footnote{In \cite{schniter-message}, where Turbo-GAMP is introduced, such an error floor is not observed even though the setup in the numerical investigation is almost identical to that in Scenario B. The reason is an error in the signal model in \cite{schniter-message} that invalidates the numerical results obtained in that paper.
+Specifically the error occurs when the ``uniformly sampled channel taps'' are defined as rate $1/T$ samples of the compound CIR $x(\tau)\triangleq (g_r\ast h\ast g_t)(\tau)$ (notation as in \cite{schniter-message}).
+However, since $(g_r\ast g_t)(\tau)$ is a raised-cosine filter with design parameter $0.5$, $x(\tau)$ has bandwidth $1.5/T$, leading to aliasing in the sampling operation.} We conjecture that this error floor is caused by the restriction of the delays to the baud-spaced grid.
+If the delays are generated to be located on that grid, the performance of Turbo-GAMP is very close to that of the Perfect CSI trace (not shown here).
+We have also conducted experiments with random pilot patterns (not shown) as used in \cite{schniter-message} (where Turbo-GAMP is introduced) but did not see an improvement of Turbo-GAMP in that case.
 We note that such error floors in BER and MSE have previously been observed for other grid-based sparse channel estimation algorithms, see for example \cite{taubock-sparsechannel, barbu-sparse}.
+In conclusion, the grid-based approximation is of insufficient accuracy for communication with large modulation order in the high-SNR regime.